oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 - **cis_level**: the CIS OCI Benchmark profile level to apply. *default_cis_level* is used if undefined.
 - **shape**: the instance shape.
 See [Compute Shapes](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm) for OCI Compute shapes.
 - **name**: the instance name.
+- **platform_type**: the platform type.
+Assigning this attribute enables important platform security features in the Compute service.
+See [Enabling Platform Features](#platform-features) for more information.
+Valid values: "AMD_MILAN_BM", "AMD_MILAN_BM_GPU", "AMD_ROME_BM", "AMD_ROME_BM_GPU", "AMD_VM", "GENERIC_BM", "INTEL_ICELAKE_BM", "INTEL_SKYLAKE_BM", "INTEL_VM".
+By default, no platform features are enabled.
 - **ssh_public_key_path**: the SSH public key path used to access the instance. *default_ssh_public_key_path* is used if undefined.
 - **defined_tags**: the instance defined tags. *default_defined_tags* is used if undefined.
 - **freeform_tags**: the instance freeform tags. *default_freeform_tags* is used if undefined.
 - **image**: the instance base image.
 You must provider either the id or (name and publisher name).
-See section [Obtaining OCI Platform Images Information](#platform-images) for how to get OCI Platform images and section [Obtaining OCI Marketplace Images Information](#marketplace-images) for how to get OCI Marketplace images.
+See [Obtaining OCI Platform Images Information](#platform-images) for how to get OCI Platform images and [Obtaining OCI Marketplace Images Information](#marketplace-images) for how to get OCI Marketplace images.
   - **id**: the image id for the instance.
 It takes precedence over name and publisher.
   - **name**: the image name to search for in OCI Marketplace.
   - **publisher**: the image's publisher name.